pharmaverse/pharmaverse/content/faq/index.en.md

 {{</ faq >}}

 {{< faq "How can I get involved?" >}}
+Firstly, join our community on Slack using this [link](https://join.slack.com/t/pharmaverse/shared_invite/zt-yv5atkr4-Np2ytJ6W_QKz_4Olo7Jo9A).
 We are always looking for new collaborators to join us in helping achieve our vision - visit our [Contribute](https://pharmaverse.org/contribute/ic/) section of the site for all options.
 {{</ faq >}}

 {{< faq "How can I get access to these packages?" >}}